-- 7.1 The council's risk registers are held within the GRACE Risk Management system.
+The council's risk registers are held within the Grace Risk Management system (GRACE).
 The registers document the key risks and who is responsible for them.
-It also records the action plans created to help mitigate these risks. - 7.2 To ensure that the risk registers are comprehensive and accurately reflect the levels of risk within the council, all relevant and available sources of information will be used in their compilation and review, namely: - The council's Annual Governance Statement; - Internal Audit reports; - External Audit reports; - Committee reports/portfolio holder/officer delegation reports; - Risk Assessments; - Incident/accident reports; - Insurance claims and advice from the council's insurers - Complaints; and - Any relevant articles from risk management publications. - 7.3 The Audit and Risk Team will oversee the administration of both strategic and operational risk registers within the GRACE system.
-However, identified risk owners will ultimately be responsible for monitoring and updating their risk scores and actions plans. - 7.4 The GRACE system will automatically send risk owners a weekly email notification detailing overdue actions within their risk registers and a quarterly risk review notification to all risk owners.
-Internal Audit will monitor risk movements to ensure that risk/action owners are updating records as and when required. - 7.5 Managers are encouraged to amend risk scores or descriptions with the intention of maintaining a culture of openness.
+It also records the action plans created to help mitigate these risks.

+- 7.1 To ensure that the risk registers are comprehensive and accurately reflect the levels of risk within the council, all relevant and available sources of information will be used in their compilation and review, namely:- - The council's Annual Governance Statement; - Internal Audit reports; - External Audit reports; - Committee reports / portfolio holder / officer delegation reports; - Risk Assessments; - Incident / accident reports; - Insurance claims and advice from the council's Insurers; - Complaints; and - Any relevant articles from risk management publications. - 7.2 The Audit and Risk Team will oversee the administration of both strategic and operational risk registers within the Grace system.
+However, identified risk owners will ultimately be responsible for monitoring and updating their risk scores and actions plans. - 7.3 The Grace system will automatically send risk owners a monthly email reminder of any overdue risk reviews and overdue actions and Internal Audit will monitor risk movements to ensure that risk owners are updating records as and when required. - 7.4 Managers are encouraged to amend risk scores or descriptions with the intention of maintaining a culture of openness.
 However, Internal Audit will monitor these amendments to ensure that actions taken e.g. increased or improved control, or another viable explanation e.g. the activity ceases altogether, has been recorded within the system to support the change.